flashlightministries/oilforlight/_posts/2017-11-08-atheist-patheos-1.md

 We'll go ahead and follow this new direction, since it may edify others.

-> You argue that 'God's moral law', the only true ('transcendent' and absolute) morality, derives from the bible.
-Which must mean you feel free to keep slaves, and stone to death those who have sex when the woman is menstruating; that you are obliged to murder homosexuals, uppity teenagers and those who worship other gods; that you don't work on the Sabbath (Friday evening to Saturday afternoon), and so on and so forth.
+You said, "You argue that 'God's moral law', the only true ('transcendent' and absolute) morality, derives from the bible.
+Which must mean you feel free to keep slaves, and stone to death those who have sex when the woman is menstruating; that you are obliged to murder homosexuals, uppity teenagers and those who worship other gods; that you don't work on the Sabbath (Friday evening to Saturday afternoon), and so on and so forth."

 Jesus said, "Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil" (Mat 5:17).